flownexus-lwm2m/flownexus/_sources/architecture/communication_interfaces.rst

 Registration Updates
 ....................

+Leshan maintains registrations of endpoints.
+An endpoint can be registered or unregistered.
+To maintain its registration, an endpoint must send an update to Leshan regularly.
+If an endpoint does not send an update within the specified duration, it is considered offline and will be unregistered by Leshan.

+Those registration events are encapsulated into an LwM2M Object and sent to the backend server.
+The backend server stores the registration events in the database.
+This allows to use the generic database model for the registration events as well.
+All received registration events are stored in the database and can be used for statistics.

+All registration events are maintained in the custom LwM2M Object ID ``10240``:

+- ``10240/0/0``: Endpoint **registered** to Leshan.
+- ``10240/0/1``: Endpoint **unregistered** from Leshan.
+- ``10240/0/2``: Endpoint **updated** its registration.

+.. _data-flow-backend-to-endpoint-label:

 Data Flow: Backend -> Endpoint
 ------------------------------

-Endpoints often operate in queue mode, meaning they are not always online.
+:term:`Endpoints <endpoint>` often operate in queue mode, meaning they are not always online.
 The LwM2M Server is aware of the current status of a device (Online/Offline) and communicates this status to the backend server.
 Leshan does not queue pending data that should be sent to the device when it comes online.
 The backend server must handle this by itself so it has to have a representation of the current status of each device as well as the data to be send.
-The resource table ``DeviceOperation`` is used to store pending operations that should be sent to the endpoint while it is online.
+The resource table ``EndpointOperation`` is used to store pending operations that should be sent to the endpoint while it is online.

 Once an endpoint updates it's registration (LwM2M Update Operation) Leshan notifies the backend.
-The backend checks the ``DeviceOperation`` table for pending operations and sends them to the device by posting to the Leshan hosted ReST API.
+The backend checks the ``EndpointOperation`` table for pending operations and sends them to the device by posting to the Leshan hosted ReST API.
 Leshan keeps the post call open until the device acknowledges the operation or a timeout is generated.
 Endpoints can be slow to respond (several